Kenny Lynch: Career

 Lynch took part in the A Song for Europe contest in 1962 with the song "There's Never Been A Girl", but failed to win through to represent the UK in the Eurovision Song Contest.
 Lynch had more success in 1978, as a songwriter and producer.
 That year, his song "Don't Bother to Knock", written for the group Midnight, placed second in the contest.
 The same year he wrote '"Love Crazy", the theme used for Carry On Emmannuelle, and "You Can't Fight It", the vocal version of the theme to the John Carpenter film Assault on Precinct 13.
-In the mid-1960s he owned a record shop, the Kenny Lynch Record Centre in Walker's Court, Soho.
+In the mid-1960s he ran his own record shop, the Kenny Lynch Record Centre in Walker's Court, Soho.

 In the early 1980s, Lynch formed a songwriting partnership with tennis player Buster Mottram.

-Lynch appeared on television programmes including Celebrity Squares, Mooncat & Co., Room at the Bottom, Bullseye and Curry and Chips.
+Lynch appeared on television programmes including Blankety Blank, with Les Dawson as host, Celebrity Squares, Mooncat & Co., Room at the Bottom, Bullseye and Curry and Chips.
 He also appeared on Z-Cars, The Sweeney, Till Death Us Do Part and Treasure Hunt.

 Lynch completed the London Marathon in 1982, played in several charity football matches and took part in Michael Parkinson's 'Celebrity Cricket' fundraisers.
 In 2018, Lynch performed on a concert tour with Jimmy Tarbuck and Anita Harris, as well as appearing in ITV's Last Laugh in Vegas.
+Lynch was acknowledged as astute in business and had his own music publishing company and record shop.
+He later owned a North London restaurant.
+Lynch survived the 1971 BBC Payola scandal, and later had his own Sunday morning show on BBC Radio Oxford in the 1980s until he was sacked for risqué comments.

-Personal life and death
+Personal life

+Lynch was a supporter of West Ham United F.C. as well as West Ham, Boxing Club, and he had regularly played football for Showbiz XI team, alongside Tommy Steele, later playing cricket with Michael Parkinson's team.
+He competed in several pro-celebrity golf tournaments with Jimmy Tarbuck and Bruce Forsyth.
+Lynch, was survived by his two daughters.

+Death

-Lynch had two daughters.
-He died from prostate cancer in Oxfordshire on 18 December 2019, aged 81.
+The death of Lynch was first announced on X formerly Twitter, by his family, he died from prostate cancer in Nettlebed, Oxfordshire on the 18 December 2019, aged 81.
+His sister Gladys, predeceased him in 2003.